 The arts program at Atlas provides students with a well-rounded curriculum, offering an exploration of drama, music, and visual arts.
 During their time at Atlas, students begin to develop a rich understanding and appreciation of the performing and fine arts.
-Research has shown that concentrated study in the arts contributes to a child's positive self-esteem, social skills, and the understanding of different cultures and experiences.
+Research has shown that concentrated study in the arts is essential to developing creativity, synergistic thinking, empathy, expression and the ability to view the world through multiple perspectives.
+Whether students are learning individual skills or are applying skills to enhance a collaborative ensemble, the arts demand perseverance, diligence, flexible thinking and innovation.
 Atlas' visual and performing arts program is connected to the learning in our literacy classes, and extends the learning for our students.
 Students participate in arts-related excursions or field trips, where they often get to meet and interact with professionals in the arts or view professional performances and art galleries.